makrai/notes/butt06-case.md

   * observation goes back to linguistic giants such as Wilhelm von Humboldt and Otto Jespersen, who are responsible for much of the solid ground which mod- ern generative theories find themselves on today
-* Typologically oriented grammatical theorizing at least since Humboldt has
+* Typologically oriented grammatical theorizing at least since Humboldt:
   * word order and inflectional morphology are alternative means of expressing grammatical relations.
 From this premise,
   * Boas, Sapir, and Jespersen explicity derive the interesting crosslinguistic
-* Kiparsky notes that the correlation holds only in one direction: languages
+* Kiparsky notes that the correlation holds only in one direction:
   * little morphology => little word order freedom, but
   * Icelandic with morphology still has a fairly rigid word order
-  * there is a correlation between the syntactic licensing of arguments and position, case, and agreement.
-Languages which have
+  * there is a correlation between the syntactic licensing of arguments and position, case, and agreement
   * no or little case morphology => heavy use of agreement morphology to identify the subject vs the object in a clause (American Indian languages)
-  * Languages with a complex morphological case system may make little use of verb agreement (Australian languages are an example).
-And languages like
+  * Languages with a complex morphological case system may make little use of verb agreement (Australian languages are an example)
   * English or Chinese have little to no morphology, rely on positional clues
 * GB/MP: these crosslinguistic generalizations as finding no echo
-  * recognizes a close interaction between case assignment and agreement, the
+  * recognizes a close interaction between case assignment and agreement
-  * interaction is so closely intertwined as to be almost identical.
-This
+  * interaction is so closely intertwined as to be almost identical
   * not do justice to the variety of documented crosslinguistic patterns
   * relegation of morphosyntactic case to Phonological Form as theo deficient, because it cannot properly account for crosslinguistic differences